_mfv2d

 Polynomials#

 Another commonly required operation is computing Gauss-Legendre-Lobatto nodes and associated integration weights.
+As such, these are also handled in C. If even this is not fast enough, just consider caching them.

 mfv2d._mfv2d.lagrange1d(roots: array_like, x: array_like, out: array | None = None, /) array#